SALASJA/Small_ESP8266_WS2812B_Arduino_library/README.md

 and we might do this for a couple of bigger values until we give up and try other stuff.

-Anyways, im only doing this because I have no deep knowledge of the timings or the protocol.
+Anyways, im only doing this because I have no deep knowledge of the timings or the protocol, but i do know the times are extremely important.
 Since the code works 95% well, I'm guessing the change must be made here.